OneDrive/onedrive-api-docs/docs/rest-api/api/subscription_post_subscriptions.md

 ## Subscription validation

-Before a new subscription is created, Microsoft Graph will send a request to the URL provided in the request to create a new subscription.
+Before a new subscription is created, the server will send a request to the URL provided in the request to create a new subscription.
 Your service must respond to this request by returning the validation key.

 If your service fails to validate the request in this way, the subscription will fail to be created.